HastarTara/The_Oddysey/README.md

     - add 'click image to read full article' above the image, and make the image the external link - same for the maps articles.

-  - make sure all gas scripts have the skip if already processed functionality. in future implement the transferal of completed rows to a new sheet (this wont become a problem for a long time if its only attempting to retrieve one article per category per day)
+  - make sure all gas scripts have the skip if already processed functionality. in future implement the transferal of completed rows to a new sheet (this wont become a problem for a long time if its only attempting to retrieve one article per category per day).
+They also need to check the AlreadProcessed column for ther relevant entry. this could be extracted to a function?